 I’m sure you know how much money you bring home.
 Then you’ll also know how much you save and spend.

-Now that you have your goals and dreams in a piece of paper, find out exactly how much Money you have in the Bank.
+Now that you have your goals and dreams on a piece of paper, find out exactly how much money you have in the Bank.

 Step 3: List And Cut Expenses

 See even if you make more money than 95% of individuals, if you have a bad habit to save money, you’ll never be rich and financially free!

 Learning to save is super important so I suggest you get started with making savings a habit.

 - The first step is to create a budget, if you don’t have a budgeting worksheet, I’ve made a free Budget worksheet that will surely help you to get your finances in check.

 - Then list down all expenses and income sources, analyse each expense and see which expense is unnecessary, then cut those off and never spend money on it.

 Follow this simple budgeting strategy and you’ll easily be able to save money and cut expenses.